 The Implementing Partner shall, in the interests of the Union, pursue the recovery of claims for the amounts referred to in Article 18.1 (including entering into Restructurings) in accordance with the Implementing Partner’s rules, policies and procedures as applied to its own risk operations, as amended, restated, supplemented or substituted from time to time, with the same degree of professional care, efficiency, transparency and diligence, as it applies in relation to the administration of its own risk operations.
 In the case of Indirect Operations in the form of debt instruments, the Implementing Partner may rely on an obligation of the Financial Intermediary to pursue the recovery of claims in accordance with its internal credit and collection policy.

 Recovery proceedings shall be undertaken by the Implementing Partner for as long as possible recovery proceedings are likely to result in recovery of sums in excess of the costs of such recovery and with the same degree of professional care, efficiency, transparency and diligence applied in recovery proceedings initiated in respect of any sums to be recovered in relation to operations financed by the Implementing Partner without an EU Guarantee.
 The Implementing Partner shall reimburse the EU from the sums recovered in accordance with Article [●] of Annex I (for Debt Operations) / Article [●] of Annex I (for Equity Operations).
-Any recovery costs will initially be borne by the Implementing Partner and shall be subsequently deducted from the related gross recoveries, prior to any allocation of the Recoveries being made in accordance with Article [●] of Annex I. In addition, when the amount of the gross recoveries is insufficient to finance all recovery costs in relation to an Operation, the Implementing Partner shall have the right to offset the amount of the shortfall in recovery costs attributable to the EU against any EU Recoveries that are payable to the Commission pursuant to Article [●] of Annex I.
+Any recovery costs shall initially be borne by the Implementing Partner and shall be subsequently deducted from the related gross recoveries received by the Implementing Partner, prior to any allocation of the Recoveries being made in accordance with Article [●] of Annex I. In addition, when the amount of the gross recoveries received by the Implementing Partner is insufficient to finance all recovery costs in relation to an Operation, the Implementing Partner shall have the right to offset the amount of the shortfall in recovery costs attributable to the EU against any Recoveries that are payable to the Commission pursuant to Article [●] of Annex I.

 The Implementing Partner shall transpose the requirements of this Article related to recoveries in its agreement with Financial Intermediaries or impose equivalent safeguards and measures protecting financial interests of the Union.